EditB/100-days-of-code/r1-log.md

 ## R1D88-9 - 28-9/3/18
 - Pretty much spent most of the time figuring out why Kibana and Elastisearch is not coming up with Docker - they were listed on docker as created containers, but not showing up on localhost.
 Finally found a doc about forwarding hosts on virtualbox and that really helped.
 So now it's working on docker.
 I did delete the local copy of elastisearch, but very likely won't need it anyway.
 Now that docker toolbox is set up, will just go with it.

+## R1D90 - 30/3/18
+- Pracising the Elastisearch1 material on Docker Kibana/Elastisearch